Mike Leake pitches Mariners to victory, possibly himself into trade discussions

 “He has to be in the zone a lot more and use a lot of the chase pitches and you don’t want to bounce breaking balls and potentially let it get away,” Seager said.
 “There’s a lot of advantages having that in an at-bat.”

-The Mariners continued to add to the lead against Trivino’s replacement Yusmeiro Petit.
-Tom Murphy scored Vogelbach on a sac fly and Dee Gordon followed with a RBI triple into right to make it 6-3
+The Mariners continued to add to the lead against Trivino’s replacement, Yusmeiro Petit.
+Tom Murphy scored Vogelbach on a sac fly and Gordon followed with a RBI triple into right to make it 6-3

-Austin Adams worked a scoreless eighth inning, despite allowing two baserunners.
+Austin Adams worked a scoreless eighth inning, despite allowing two base runners.

-Roenis Elias worked around an error by Crawford to start the inning to notch his seventh save.
+Roenis Elias worked around an error by Crawford to start the ninth inning to notch his seventh save.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.